Some of the best RV destinations come with big city traffic. Here's how to get around it!

 - Los Angeles

-Here’s five things that work for us:
+Here are five things that work for us:

 - Time your travel through big cities for Sundays (the best), Saturdays, holidays or non rush-hours (avoiding early morning, noon and late afternoon)